kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

       1. As above, but manually delete all pods in stateful set.
       1. Create 2 pod statefulset, add data to PVs, manually delete one pod, immediately scale down to one pod, confirm PVC exists.
       1. Create 2 pod statefulset, add data to PVs, manually delete one pod, immediately scale down to one pod, scale back to two pods, confirm PV has data.
+    - DeleteOnScaledownAndStatefulSetDeletion
+      1. Combine the above tests.
     - Retain:
       1. same tests as above, but PVCs not deleted in any case and confirm data intact on the PV.
     - Pod restart tests:
       1. Create statefulset, perform rolling update
     - `--casecade=false` tests.
       1. Manual pod deletion
+      1. The DeleteOnScaledownOnly tests
-      1. The DeleteOnScaleDown tests
+      1. The DeleteOnScaledownAndStatefulSetDeletion tests
-      1. The StatefulSetDeletion tests.
+      1. The DeleteOnStatefulSetDeletionOnly tests.
     - TODO: some of these tests may be suitable for unit tests.
 1. Upgrade/Downgrade tests
     1. Create statefulset in previous version and upgrade to the version